mbelie/WeatherService/README.md

 - In appsettings.json, specify a UserAgent value or leave as is (the defaults work)
 - Open the solution in Visual Studio 2022 and build
 - Ensure that the WeatherService project is set as the startup project
-- Press F5 and a browser intance will launch with a Swagger UI
+- Press F5 and a browser instance will launch with a Swagger UI
 - Use the Swagger UI presented to test the WeatherForecast endpoint
    - Expand the collapsible panel for the endpoint
    - Press the `Try it out` button